-An addiction is something that controls us – our desire, our life and our aims instead of us doing the choosing we become influenced and controlled by the thing we are addicted to.
-We start off enjoying the high and the thrill it gives us and then get sucked so far in that we can’t walk away because the addiction now has us, our body needs the high.
+An addiction is something that controls us – our desire, our life and our aims.
+Instead of us doing the choosing we become influenced and controlled by the thing we are addicted to.
+We start off enjoying the high and the thrill it gives us and then get sucked so far in that we can’t walk away – our body feels it needs the high.

 It is good to think about why we do it and why we want to stop doing it.
 Also try and think back to what made you start to do the thing you are now addicted to and what it was that began to make you do it more and more?

 Think about how and where you most often take part in the addiction – do you set out on purpose to do it or do you just suddenly, out of the blue, feel the need?

 Think about when?
-Is there a certain time of day when you really want and need this experience?
+Is there a particular time of day when you really want and need this experience?
 When you are alone in your room?
 When you are with a particular group of friends?
-Notice when it is and do all that you can to avoid these times and situations, sometimes we need to be very radical and cut ourselves off from friends or activities – it might seem hard and painful to begin with but it is worthwhile in the long run to set yourself free from the habit.
+Notice when it is and do all that you can to avoid these times and situations, sometimes we need to be very radical and cut ourselves off from friends or activities – it might seem hard and painful to begin with but it is worthwhile in the long run to set yourself free from the addiction.

 Do you believe there is a God?
 Have you ever spent time trying to learn about who Jesus is, what he did and why he did it?